-He is now 16 months but he eats like a 16 year old boy… except for meat, oh and vegetables too! 😉 He is the cuddliest baby of them all and he definetly loves his mama.
+He is now 16 months but he eats like a 16-year-old boy… except for meat, oh and vegetables too! 😉 He is the cuddliest baby of them all and he definitely loves his mama.

 He is all boy, all the time.
 Constantly on the move, getting into anything and everything, including things he shouldn’t.